gracelang/language/spec.md

 component types.
 The main uses of intersection types is for augmenting types with new operations, and as bounds on `where` clauses.

-<_apb: Actually, I don't think that you do need to say any more; these cases are already covered by the rule for conformance._>
-<_kjx: text deleted _>

 ```
 (S & T) <: S